 \subsection{Experimental Setup}

-\textbf{Environments:} We perform comprehensive evaluations of our method on two commonly used benchmarks for multi-agent reinforcement learning: the Multi-Agent Particle Environment (MPE) \cite{lowe2017multi} and the Multi-Agent MuJoCo (MAMuJoCo) suite \cite{peng2021facmac}.
+\paragraph{Environments.} We perform comprehensive evaluations of our method on two commonly used benchmarks for multi-agent reinforcement learning: the Multi-Agent Particle Environment (MPE) \cite{lowe2017multi} and the Multi-Agent MuJoCo (MAMuJoCo) suite \cite{peng2021facmac}.
 For our experiments, we choose the Predator-Prey, World, and Cooperative Navigation scenarios from MPE, and a two-agent HalfCheetah setup from MAMuJoCo.
-Details of the environment descriptions about the mechanisms are included in Appendix.
+Details of the environment descriptions about the mechanisms are included in Appendix~\ref{appendix:envdescription}.

-\textbf{Datasets:} Following the dataset generation protocol proposed in \cite{fu2020d4rl}, we construct four types of datasets to reflect a range of policy qualities.
+\paragraph{Datasets.} Following the dataset generation protocol proposed in \cite{fu2020d4rl}, we construct four types of datasets to reflect a range of policy qualities.
 These include medium-replay, medium, medium-expert, and expert datasets.
 Each type captures different levels of behavior performance and data coverage.
-Full descriptions of the dataset construction process and characteristics are provided in Appendix.
+Full descriptions of the dataset construction process and characteristics are listed below: \begin{itemize} \item \textbf{Medium-replay}: includes all transitions stored in the replay buffer during training until the policy reaches medium-level performance. \item \textbf{Medium}: consists of $1$ million transitions generated by unrolling a policy whose performance corresponds to the medium level. \item \textbf{Expert}: consists of $1$ million transitions collected by executing a well-trained expert policy. \item \textbf{Medium-expert}: formed by mixing medium and expert data in fixed proportions ($90\%$ medium and $10\%$ expert for MPE; $99.9\%$ medium and $0.1\%$ expert for MAMuJoCo). \end{itemize}

+\paragraph{Network Structures.} In OM\textsuperscript{2}P, we employ a multi-layer perceptron (MLP) to parameterize the mean-velocity function, which serves as the core of our policy network.
+The MLP takes the observation, noise and timestep concatenation as inputs and outputs the estimated mean-velocity vector used for one-step action generation.
+This design offers a lightweight and efficient architecture, enabling faster inference and lower memory consumption.
+All critic networks, including those in baseline methods such as OMAR and MA-FQL~\cite{pan2022plan,park2025flowqlearning}, similarly adopt MLPs that map concatenated state-action pairs to scalar Q-values.
+Unless otherwise noted, all networks use GeLU activation and layer normalization after activation, four hidden layers with 512 neurons, and a consistent feature dimension across agents.